 Another reason Beats redesigned the contours and angles was for those sweaty workouts, to ensure that no excess sweat sticks or sits on them.
 The angles and gaps help create channels for any light splashes or perspiration to work through and filter out the other side.

-- H1 chip and "Hey Siri" support
+- "Hey Siri" support

 Firstly, using some external microphones and accelerometers, the Powerbeats Pro uses beam-forming to ensure that it's always picking up your voice during phone calls or video calls, and cancels external noise.

 Secondly, the H1 chip is a great battery optimiser, enabling Beats to claim up to nine hours of music playback outside the charging case.
 That was ridiculous for a pair of wire-free earphones at the time of launch, but has since been seen in a few other in-ears, like the MW07 Pro and Melomania 1, for instance.
 Combined with the battery in the case, that's up to 24 hours of music away from the Lightning cable between charges.

 To help keep battery use to a minimum, there are sensors to detect when the earphones are removed from the ears.
 On the underside of each earbud there are optical sensors, which can detect when they're covered by your ears.
 Meanwhile accelerometers detect when you move the buds, to pause the music.
 If they're held in the hand, away from the ears and charging case, they switch to low power mode to conserve even more battery.

 We've been really impressed with the longevity of the Powerbeats Pro too.
 They were so far and above any other wire-free earphones in terms of longevity that it was almost unbelievable.
 Nowadays, they're one of a few different pairs offering much better longevity than previous generations.